Emmanuel Clase: Cleveland Indians / Guardians

 In July 2024, Clase was named to his third career All-Star team.
-He threw a scoreless ninth inning for the American League to get the save and secure a 5–3 victory.
+He threw a scoreless ninth inning for the AL to get the save and secure a 5–3 victory.
 On August 30, Clase recorded his 150th save for Cleveland, passing Cody Allen to become the franchise's all-time save leader.
+He finished the regular season with an AL-leading 47 saves, also a career high, and a 0.61 ERA, the second-lowest ever for a pitcher with at least 70 innings in a season.
+He won his second AL Reliever of the Year Award and finished third in AL Cy Young Award and 11th in AL Most Valuable Player Award voting.

-In Game 2 of the 2024 ALDS, Clase gave up a game-winning three-run home run in the ninth inning to Detroit Tigers slugger Kerry Carpenter.
-The home run marked the first time Clase had given up a run since August 30, and it was just the third home run he had allowed in the 2024 season.
-Clase recorded saves in games 4 and 5 that won the series, with the latter being the first six-out save of his Major League career.
-In Game 3 of the 2024 ALCS, Clase gave up back-to-back home runs in the top of the 8th inning to New York Yankees sluggers Aaron Judge followed by Giancarlo Stanton.
+Clase allowed more earned runs in the 2024 postseason than he did in the regular season.
+In Game 2 of the AL Division Series, he gave up a game-winning three-run home run in the ninth inning to Kerry Carpenter of the Detroit Tigers, the first run Clase allowed since August 30 and just his third home run allowed in the season.
+Clase recorded saves in games 4 and 5 that won the series, with the latter being the first six-out save of his major league career.
+In Game 3 of the AL Championship Series, Clase gave up back-to-back home runs in the top of the 8th inning to New York Yankees sluggers Aaron Judge and Giancarlo Stanton.
 In Game 4, with the game tied in the 9th inning, Clase gave up two more runs as his postseason ERA ballooned to 10.29, compared to his 0.61 ERA in 74 games during the regular season.
-Following the conclusion of the season, Clase was named AL Reliever of the Year for the second time in his career.

 In 2025, he was 5–3 with a 3.23 ERA in 47 1/3 innings.
-He also compiled 24 saves in 29 opportunities.
+He also compiled 24 saves in 29 opportunities before he was placed on paid leave in July.

 Gambling allegations, indictment and arrest

-On July 28, 2025, Clase was placed on non-disciplinary paid leave as part of an investigation by the league into sports betting.
+On July 28, 2025, Clase was placed on non-disciplinary paid leave as part of an investigation by MLB into sports betting.
 Clase did not pitch again that season.
 Following the end of the season, he attempted to join the Estrellas Orientales of the Dominican Professional Baseball League (LIDOM).
 However, because the gambling investigation was active, LIDOM did not allow him to play.

 On November 9, 2025, federal prosecutors from the United States District Court for the Eastern District of New York indicted Clase and teammate Luis Ortiz on charges including wire fraud conspiracy, conspiracy to influence sporting contests by bribery, and money laundering conspiracy.
 The indictment alleges that Clase and Ortiz "agreed in advance with their co-conspirators to throw specific types of pitches and speeds of pitches", and the co-conspirators then used the information to place bets.

-On November 13, 2025, Clase was arrested at JFK Airport in New York City by FBI agents.
+On November 13, 2025, Clase was arrested at JFK Airport in New York City by Federal Bureau of Investigation agents.
 Hours later, he was arraigned in a Brooklyn federal court, entering a plea of not guilty.